gboeing/osmnx/.github/ISSUE_TEMPLATE.md

 #### Complete list of your environment's packages and their versions (for example, run `conda list` or `pip list` then paste the output below)

 <details>
-# Paste the output of your Python packages and their versions here
+# Paste the output of your Python packages and their versions here, between these two "details" tags

 </details>